Decorative service page background

 Your LLLT session is simple and efficient.
 First, your practitioner will chat with you about your Achilles pain and assess the area to pinpoint the exact spots that need attention.
 Then, you’ll get comfortable while the practitioner applies the laser device directly to the skin over your tendon.
 You won’t feel any heat, vibration, or sound from the device—just a gentle, therapeutic light working at the cellular level.
 The treatment itself typically lasts between 10 and 30 minutes.
 Since LLLT has no known side effects, you can get back to your day immediately after your appointment.

-Can You Combine LLLT with Physical Therapy?
+Can You Combine Laser Therapy with Physical Therapy?

 Absolutely.
 In fact, LLLT often works best as part of a comprehensive recovery plan.
 While some research shows mixed results, many studies suggest that combining LLLT with specific exercises, like eccentric or isometric movements, can lead to better and faster outcomes.
 The laser helps reduce inflammation and supports tissue repair, which can make your physical therapy exercises more effective and less painful.
 Think of it as a team effort: the exercises strengthen the tendon, while the laser therapy accelerates the healing process.
 This combined approach is a cornerstone of effective performance recovery and long-term wellness.